Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} traditional multiple-description (MD) problem \cite{elgamal:1982,ozarow:1980} considers a source, which is encoded into two descriptions that are transmitted over separate channels.
-Either one of the channels may break down and thereby cause a description loss at the receiver.
-The decoder knows which channels that are working but the encoder does not.
+Either one of the channels may break down and thereby cause a description loss at the decoder.
+A description is either received error-free at the decoder or not received at all.
+While the encoder does not know which of the channels that are working, it is assumed that the decoder can identify the received descriptions.
 The problem is then to design the two descriptions so that they individually represent the source to within some desired distortion level and yet are able to refine each other.
 Thus, combining the descriptions improves upon their individual performances.
-In the \emph{symmetric} situation, the two descriptions are balanced, i.e., they are encoded at the same coding rate, and leads to the same distortion when used separately at the decoder.
+In the \emph{symmetric} situation, the two descriptions are balanced, i.e., they are encoded at the same coding rate, and lead to the same distortion when used separately at the decoder.

+The achievable rate-distortion region for the MD problem is only completely known for very few cases.
+El-Gamal and Cover~\cite{elgamal:1982} presented an achievable rate region for two descriptions and memoryless sources.
+Ozarow~\cite{ozarow:1980} showed that in the white quadratic Gaussian (QG) case, i.e., for white Gaussian sources and mean-squared error (MSE) distortion, the El-Gamal and Cover region is tight.
+For the case of general (time-correlated) stationary Gaussian sources and MSE distortion, Dragotti et al. \cite{Dragotti:2002} characterized the achievable rate region in the high-resolution limit.
+The region at general resolution was recently characterized by Chen et al.~\cite{chen:2009}.
+In particular, it was shown in~\cite{chen:2009} that the achievable rate region forms a closed and convex set and that the minimal description rates can be found by extremizing over all distortion spectra satisfying the individual side and central distortion constraints.